Pavlova Recipe: A Beginners Guide

 Notes

 Cream – make sure you use cream labelled heavy cream for this recipe.
-Whipping cream will work but wonโ€™t be as stiff as heavy cream.
+Whipping cream will work but won’t be as stiff as heavy cream.
 Low fat cream will not work.

-Powdered sugar – I donโ€™t like my cream too sweet, but if you like yours on the sweeter side you can use up to 1/2 cup.
+Powdered sugar – I don’t like my cream too sweet, but if you like yours on the sweeter side you can use up to 1/2 cup.
 Make sure you sift it!

 Mascarpone – is an Italian cheese that is similar in flavor to sour cream, but more creamy and less sour.
-Opt in for a better brand one as they tend to be thicker and make sure itโ€™s cold straight out of the fridge!
+Adding it to your Chantilly cream helps stabilize it so that it doesn’t melt as quickly and holds its shape on top of desserts.
+It even helps hold the air in the whipped cream until the next day!
+Opt in for a better brand one as they tend to be thicker and make sure it’s cold straight out of the fridge!
 Make sure you give your mascarpone cheese a mix before using.
 Some brands are soft, some are firm and can cause your Chantilly cream to go lumpy.

 Vanilla – I have a great recipe for Vanilla extract here on the blog which is alcohol based.
 It can be used for most recipes.
 However, I would advise against using it for whipped creams (yes, even stabilized ones like this one) or meringues as it can muck around with the air whipped in the mixtures.
 Instead use a syrup based vanilla extract.
 I find vanilla bean paste is best.

-A note on measurements – this recipe is offered in weight measurements only in an effort to offer the most accurate way to get the best results.
-Cup measurements simply arenโ€™t accurate enough for a recipe that needs precision and cup sizes differ depending on where you are in the world.
-To learn more about how to measure ingredients using digital kitchen scales, click here!
+A note on measurements – This recipe uses weight measurements for the most accurate results.
+Cup measurements can vary depending on where you are, which affects the precision needed for a recipe like this.
+Here is where you can learn more about how to measure ingredients using digital kitchen scales.

 Nutrition